 Denny’s

-Calling itself “America’s Diner,” Denny’s is among the most ubiquitous restaurants chains in the country, serving up breakfast, lunch, and dinner at more than 1,700 locations in the United States and more than a dozen other nations.
+Calling itself “America’s Diner,” Denny’s is among the most ubiquitous restaurant chains in the country, serving up breakfast, lunch, and dinner at more than 1,700 locations in the United States and more than a dozen other nations.
 Thirsty diners here can get free refills on coffee and sodas.

 Taco Bell